 The famous yellow pumpkin on Naoshima Island

 Later on, that year in 1994, she created another massive pumpkin installation that consisted of a huge yellow sculpture10 with black dotted patterns that was exhibited at Naoshima Island in Japan’s Seto Inland region.
-Today, this huge sculpture can be found at the end of a pier at the Benesse Art Site, where it hovers over the water, blending in nicely with the surrounding landscape.
+Today, this large sculpture can be found at the end of a pier at the Benesse Art Site, where it hovers over the water, blending in nicely with the surrounding landscape.

 Pumpkin outdoor sculptures

 The 1994 sculpture was the first of many open-air installations11 that she would display all through the 2000s in various international venues such as Matsudai Station in Tōkamachi, the Lille Europe Train Station in Lille, and the Beverly Gardens Park in Beverly Hills, just to name a few.
 Kusama’s pumpkins are often cast in stainless steel, mosaic and bronze.
-Apertures are typically cut out of the surfaces of the pumpkin so that the dot-pattern can be created to play with light and shadow.
+Apertures are typically cut out of the surface of the pumpkin so that the dot pattern can be created to play with light and shadow.

 The symbolism of the pumpkin in Kusama’s art

-Known in Japan as Kabocha, Pumpkins are positive images to Kusama because they represent a positive piece of her troubled childhood in Matsumoto.
+Known in Japan as Kabocha, Pumpkins are positive images to Kusama because they represent a cheerful piece of her troubled childhood in Matsumoto.
 As a young girl, Kusama spent hours drawing pumpkins.
 To her, pumpkins are representative of stability, comfort, and modesty12.
 According to Kusama, she prefers to use pumpkins because not only are they attractive in both color and form, but they are also tender to the touch.
 Therefore, the inclusion of pumpkins in her artwork can be said to be due to the childhood memories that the vegetable triggers.

 Yellow pumpkins in her black Mirror Room

 For example, in one of her more current installations, “All the Eternal Love I Have for the Pumpkins”, Kusama featured her signature polka dots on large yellow kobocha sculptures.
-Upon entry inside the closed room full of black mirrors and hallucinogenic lighting, the visitor was immediately transported to a world full of imagination and fantasy.
+Upon entry into the closed room full of black mirrors and hallucinogenic lighting, the visitor was immediately transported to a world full of imagination and fantasy.
 Standing among the many pumpkins, one should have been confronted by infinite energy, comfort, and warmth as that is what the pumpkins symbolize.